TheThingSystem/steward/nodewiki/steward/Devices.md

 however, whenever _lastSample_ changes to reflect a more recent measurement, _updated_ will also change to the current time).

-### Fixed
-These are devices that are fixed position, but rotatable in some sense.
-The naming pattern is:

-    /device/fixed/XYZ/ptz

-**TBD**

 ### Gateway
 These are devices that interface to non-IP devices, or devices that talk to a cloud-based service to get information about a device in the home.